herrevilkitten/fantastic_m2/fantastic_final_readme.txt

 ================================================================================
 It must be a 3D game!
 (20 pts)
 - 3D Game

+Yes

 - Achievable objective? (e.g. player can complete a level.
 NOT a sandbox)

+Yes.
+When all of the evidence is cleaned, the PC will dance.

 - Communication of success or failure to player!

+Yes.

 - Able to reset and replay on success or failure (e.g. Minecraft when “You died”, there is a “respawn” button)

+The game automatically resets after a short delay.

 Skeletal-Animated 3D Mesh Character Controller with Real-Time Control (20 pts)
 - Mecanim Controlled and Blendtree enabled character

+Yes

+- Player has direct control of character majority of time?

+Yes

-- Player has direct control of character majority of time? - Choice of controls is intuitive and appropriate (e.g. shouldn’t make difficult keyboard mappings or controls where its hard to pick up objects)
+- Choice of controls is intuitive and appropriate (e.g. shouldn’t make difficult keyboard mappings or controls where its hard to pick up objects)

+Tank controls can be annoying, but yes.

 - Fluid?
+Continuity of motion?

+Yes

-Continuity of motion? - Offer a dynamic range of control (e.g. Mario’s variable jump height, “analog” control of speeds, etc.)
+- Offer a dynamic range of control (e.g. Mario’s variable jump height, “analog” control of speeds, etc.)

+Yes

 3D World with Physics and Spatial Simulation (20 pts)
+- Both graphically and auditory represented

+Yes

-- Both graphically and auditory represented - Aligned with physics representation (e.g. minimal clipping through objects)
+- Aligned with physics representation (e.g. minimal clipping through objects)

+Yes

 - Interactive

+Some objects, like the trash cans and barrels, will react to the player running into them.
+Other items, like the paper cranes, user the game's interaction system.

 - Consistent spatial simulation throughout (e.g. Running speed remains same regardless of framerate.
 Gravity constrains maximum jump to x distance in all cases; shouldn’t be able to jump more or less in different cases unless obvious input control or environmental changes are presented to the user.).

+Yes

 Real-time NPC Steering Behaviors / Artificial Intelligence (20 pts)
 - Reasonably effective and believable AI?